706-419-3883

 Vitamin D and Cardiovascular Health

-Low levels of vitamin D increase the risk for inflammation and reduce the ability of the blood vessel to manufacture nitric oxide.
-15 In moderation, nitric oxide helps to keep the blood flowing and discourages the platelets from sticking together.
+Low levels of vitamin D increase the risk for inflammation and reduce the ability of the blood vessels to manufacture nitric oxide.15 In moderation, nitric oxide helps to keep the blood flowing and discourages the platelets from sticking together.
 Individuals who have low levels of vitamin D are more likely to have an increase in certain hormones (renin, angiotensin 2) that increase blood pressure.
 16

 A 1921 study also shows that people with vitamin D deficiency are more likely to suffer from heart disease and higher blood pressure than those with normal levels of vitamin D. In this study, the participants who had the lowest concentrations of vitamin D, the risk of heart disease was more than double that seen for those with sufficient concentrations.17